Madagascar (franchise): Madagascar: The Musical (2018)

+Madagascar: A Musical Adventure (2027)

+In February 2026, it was announced that Madagascar LIVE would tour all three UK resorts operated by Butlin's in 2027 as part of the company's headline entertainment programme for the year.
+The production is scheduled to be exclusive to Butlin's holiday parks, marking a major addition to the brand's family-focused live theatre offering.

+According to the resorts' official website, "Get ready to 'move it, move it!' as Madagascar – A Musical Adventure brings the smash DreamWorks film to life in a fun-filled show for the whole family.
+Join Alex the Lion, Marty the Zebra, Melman the Giraffe, Gloria the Hippo and those hilarious, scheming penguins as they escape from New York's Central Park Zoo and find themselves on a wild journey to the wacky world of King Julien's Madagascar.
+Packed with big characters, catchy songs and plenty of laugh-out-loud moments, this crack-a-lackin' show will have you smiling and waving from start to finish."

+The tour forms part of Butlin's continued investment in exclusive live productions, combining well-known family franchises with large-scale stage adaptations tailored specifically for its resort audiences.

 Attractions

 Madagascar Madness was one of the three areas at the DreamWorks Experience themed land which was part of Australian theme park Dreamworld.
 It consisted of suspended roller coaster Escape from Madagascar, a show stage King Julien's Theatre in the Wild, a ball play area MAD Jungle Jam and a merchandise shop Madagascar Cargo Hold.
 The area was replaced by a section of Kenny and Belinda's Dreamland in early 2023.

 A Madagascar-themed tower called Madagascar Rain Forest with 15 water slides opened at DreamWorks Water Park on October 1, 2020.

 Madagascar was one of the seven themed lands in Universal Studios Singapore, and it featured lush tropical jungles as well as a water ride Madagascar: A Crate Adventure and a carousel King Julien's Beach Party-Go-Round.
 It closed on March 27, 2022, to make room for Minion Land (containing Despicable Me Minion Mayhem) and Super Nintendo World.